 - 8 eggs

-- 1/4 cup Parmesan cheese
+- ¼ cup Parmesan cheese

 - 1 clove garlic - finely minced or gratted

 - pepper to taste

-1. Preheat oven to 350F.
+- Preheat oven to 375F.

-3. Slice the onion.
-Saute it in oil for 3 minutes.
-Add the kale and Swiss chard, 1/2 teaspoon salt, and mix well.
-Continue stirring and cooking the Swiss chard and kale for 5 minutes, until they are less than half of the original volume.
-Drain and discard all the liquid.
-Divide the Swiss chard/kale mixture in two and set aside.
+- Heat the oil in a large skillet.
+Saute the diced and diced potatoes for about 8-10 minutes, stirring often.
+Add the chopped kale and Swiss chard, ½ teaspoon salt, and mix well.
+Continue stirring and cooking for about 5 minutes, until the greens are less than half of the original volume.
+Drain and discard extra liquid, if there is any.